 Through amplification, resonance and decay, the installation experimentally and expressively probes relationships between living and non-living matter, technology and biology, the macroscopic and subatomic.
 The subatomic decay of the potassium is hidden within, yet mirrored by, the macroscopic decay of the fruit.

-I’ve always been fascinated by the decomposition of the body (how cool is it that we break down and then give back nutrients to the planet?!) and so I’ve included this throughout the show.
+I’ve always been fascinated by the decomposition of the body (how amazing is it that we break down and then give back nutrients to the planet?!) and so I’ve included this throughout the show.
 Like that really intense and awful tune at 10 mins in (by an artist called Korpses Katatonic).

 The tune at 26mins is one that was made using the Radioactive Orchestra, which uses the sound of decaying radioactive waves from nuclear bombs etc. Explained in more depth: